DV

 Strategy & risk

 QQQ tracks Nasdaq-100 Index with a growth approach, while YMAX tracks Basket (Yieldmax ETFs) with a covered call approach.
-Beta is 1.23 for QQQ and 1.5515 for YMAX, indicating QQQ is less volatile relative to the market.
+Beta is 1.26 for QQQ and 1.5515 for YMAX, making QQQ the less volatile of the two by this measure.

 YMAX beta1.5515